afrankmusic/solace-candidate-assignment-main/DISCUSSION.md

 - Project has been converted to requiring a database setup.
 This is to ensure a more consistent development environment and that each advocate record has a proper 'id' value, which is necessary to use as a key for rendering the lists of advocates in the React front-end
+- Added a limit to the number of rows that can be returned by the database at once, since this solution assumes the list of advocates can be very large (thousands of rows).
+In a full solution would need to implement either pagination or infinite scrolling to be able to retrieve full set of advocates